vincentwong2188/Blind-Auction/README.md

 Head to [this link](https://medium.com/@kacharlabhargav21/using-ganache-with-remix-and-metamask-446fe5748ccf) to properly link your Metamask to Ganache.

 Once done, your Metamask account and the project are both now successfully connected to Ganache.
-You may proceed to the section [Setting Up the React Front End Web Application](#FrontEnd).
+You may now proceed directly to the section [Setting Up the React Front End Web Application](#FrontEnd).

 <a name="Ropsten"></a>
 ### 3. Setting up with Ropsten Test Net